US-GHG-Center/RetrievalToolbox.jl/docs/src/julia/develop.md

 RE.get_SIF_radiance(new_sif, 725.0u"nm")
 ```

-Further, any uses of `SIF_integral` that are invoked with objects of the new SIF type `MySIFRadiance` will themselves make calls to the correct `get_SIF_radiance`. **This is an important part of the exercise!** We did not have to make any adjustments to `SIF_integral` at all, since we kept the same function signature in our new implementation of `get_SIF_radiance`.
+Further, any uses of `SIF_integral` that are invoked with objects of the new SIF type `MySIFRadiance` will themselves make calls to the correct `get_SIF_radiance`. **This is an important part of this example!** We did not have to make any adjustments to `SIF_integral` at all, since we kept the same function signature in our new implementation of `get_SIF_radiance`.
+Julia recognizes, that we call `SIF_integral` with a new argument type (that being `MySIFRadiance`) and re-compiles the function.

 ```@example sif
 SIF_integral(new_sif)